Counter/Surveillance: Control, Privacy, Agency

 Duration: April 17, 2024 - October 7, 2024

-The works in the exhibition utilize space technology to echo the inscription on the exterior of the church: "All’ Italia al mondo implori luce pace" [To bring light and peace to Italy and to the world].
+The works in this exhibition utilize today’s space technology.
+They respond to a wish that has been carried forth from ancient times to the present day And engraved on the outside of the church—"All’ Italia al mondo implori luce pace" (Bringing light and peace to Italy and to the whole world).

 Xu Bing: Word Alchemy